-For the prevention of back pains, it is essential to stay cautious as health is above all.
+For the prevention of back pain, it is essential to stay cautious as health is above all.
 Maintaining a strong position can prove to lessen back pain.
-Gardening is a healthy activity, but poor positions can make it dangerous.
+Staying physically active through gardening is a healthy activity, but poor positions can make it dangerous.
 Following are a few prevention tips for back pain:

-- Every five minutes of gardening, perform the backbends to prevent back sprain.
+- Every five minutes of gardening, perform the backbend stretch to prevent back sprain.

 - Gardening should not take longer than half an hour.

 - Avoid bending from the waist.
 In case of close groundwork, set knees on the ground or a pad and use your hand for support.
 This position would save your back at uncomfortable or dangerous angles and keep it straight.

-- For heavy weight lifting, use both hands and lift the object close as you get up.
-In case of putting the object down, avoid bending or twisting the upper body solely.
+- For heavy weight lifting, use both hands and lift the object close to your body as you get up.
+In case of putting the object down, avoid bending or twisting the upper body on its own.
 Use hips and legs too.

 Some Common Practices Can Save You